MichaelEPope/nsrestlet/readme.md

         retries: 5,     //specifies the number of retries, default is 3
         backoff: 120 }  //specifies the multiplicative backoff, default is 0
 `````
 The retries refers to the number of retries to perform on retryable errors.
-Backoff refers to how many milliseconds to delay if a request fails.
+Backoff refers to how many milliseconds to delay on a retryable error if a request fails.
 The backoff is multiplicative, so each failure (in this case, 3 of them), will double the time delay (120, 240, 480 milliseconds).
 This is a useful field if you're receiving rate limiting errors from Netsuite.

 ## Need more Customization?